 Performing a monthly analysis of key economic indicators allows me to provide the best guidance and advice to my clients.
-One could subscribe to a general market report, which although useful, doesn't delve deep enough to keep give you the advantage in your specific market.
+Buyers, sellers, and investors need market knowledge that is as recent and close to their area of interest to make the best decisions.
 All real estate is local, so when you are considering making any decisions about your home or investment properties, contact me for a report specific to your neighborhood.
 You won't be disappointed in the level of analysis that I will provide for you!

+Distressed sales (foreclosures and short sales) account for only 5.41% of all residential home listings and sales, the lowest point since tracking began in 2009.
 The crystal ball of foreclosures is the Vacancy Rates.
 This factor is an early indicator of the health of the market.
 It is a numeric value calculate as the percentage of all vacant housing units.
 These can forecast upcoming foreclosures and also effect an investor's decision on purchasing in a particular area.
 Rates are normal at a factor of 1-2.
-Homeowner vacancy rates in Virginia have fluctuated between 2.6 and 3.5.
-The rental vacancy rates can project the rent prices and days on the market.
-If rates are climbing, landlords can expect rent prices to stagnate.
-Nationally, rent prices have increased 2.7% and in some areas, rent has increased as much as 10%!
+Homeowner vacancy rates in Virginia was 2.2 in the third quarter.
+Rental vacancies last quarter are up from this time last year to 6.3.
+An increase would result in lower rent prices.
+The new tax laws might have the effect of more listings on the market if investors can't deduct expenses.